Overview of Hyperthyroidism

 The investigators concluded that there was an association between hyperthyroidism and the risk of ischemic stroke in young persons.
 They stress the need for thyroid function testing and early disease detection for this age group.
 Additionally, both stroke and atrial fibrillation can be controlled or prevented with hyperthyroidism treatment.

-If you have any of these symptoms and risk factors, consider having an evaluation at the Patient First Wellness Center in Las Vegas, NV.
+If you have any of these symptoms and risk factors, consider having an evaluation at the Patient’s Choice Medical Center in Las Vegas, NV.
 Hyperthyroidism is a treatable disease, and this healthcare facility offers affordable medical care for people who do not have insurance.
 You can call to make an appointment at (702) 474 – 6300 today!